 Help to have your say - Advocacy

-However, sometimes it may be necessary to have someone help you to do this who is completely separate from your family and the professionals involved in making decisions about your life.
+Sometimes it may be necessary to have someone help you have your say this could be support from someone who is completely separate from your family and the professionals involved in making decisions about your life.
 This is called independent advocacy.

 An independent advocate can:

 - Go to meetings with you to help you have your say

 - Make sure your views are listened to

 - Make sure you are fully involved in decisions being made about your life

 If you're unhappy with your care, you have the right to an advocate.

 An advocate is someone who will:

 - Make sure what you want is listened to